pyrocms/pyrocms-docs/content/general/getting-started/alternate-server-environments/nginx-with-php-fpm.md

 	        include drop.conf;
 	}

 This configuration will work out of the box when PyroCMS is first uploaded to the web root.
-One recommendation I have is to make the following changes to the **/installer/config/config.php** and **/system/cms/config/config.php**
+One recommendation I have is to make the following changes to the **/installer/config/config.php** and **/system/cms/config/config.php**.

 	$config['index_page'] = "";
 	$config['uri_protocol'] = "REQUEST_URI";

 ## Fast CGI Params

-Below are the included fastcgi\_params that I have had luck with:
+Below are the included fastcgi\_params that users have reported have worked:

 	fastcgi_param  QUERY_STRING       $query_string;
 	fastcgi_param  REQUEST_METHOD     $request_method;